LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 **On the nature and corporeality of Elves and Fairies according to Tolkien**, by **Massimiliano Izzo**

+Very interesting and well documented talk, about how Tolkien speculated on the real nature of elves and how this vision evolved through his life.
+Metaphysical and sometimes even philosophical discussions that will deserve a quiet read when the proceedings are published.

 **Four Brethren Heroes of the Gondolindrim - Egalmoth, Ecthelion, Glorfindel and Legolas : A mythic and linguistic exploration**, by **Andrew Higgins** ([@asthiggins](https://twitter.com/asthiggins))

 **Ted Nasmith**, by **Ted Nasmith** himself